 Vaccination: A Painful and Fear-Inducing Experience

 Needle procedures (e.g., immunizations, venipunctures) are highly prevalent throughout the lifespan, particularly in childhood.
-While the resulting pain may be considered “mild” by some individuals, for others these needle procedures are from “just a poke” and are associated with a high degree of pain and fear (Taddio et al., 2009; Taddio et al., 2012).
+While the resulting pain may be considered “mild” by some individuals, for others these needle procedures are from “just a poke” but are associated with a high degree of pain and fear (Taddio et al., 2009; Taddio et al., 2012).
 In fact, pain is much more than a simple noxious stimulus leading to an individual’s sensory experience.
 Many decades of research, the Gate Control Theory (Melzack & Wall, 1965), and biopsychosocial models of pain all clearly indicate that emotions shape one’s pain experience and expression.
 However, negative emotions regarding needle procedures such as immunizations are often ignored.
 For fear, this is particularly problematic as it seems to have a bidirectional relationship with pain: for example, greater perceived pain during needle procedures has been associated with higher levels of fear (Deacon & Abramowitz, 2006; McMurtry et al., 2011; Taddio et al., 2012).

 Of great importance is that while the acute pain from needles typically dissipates in the minutes, hours, and days after a needle, the emotional sequelae of unmanaged pain, including fear of needles, can have a much longer lasting impact.
 Indeed, pain and fear are not over when needle procedures end.
 Poorly managed needle pain can lead individuals to develop more fearful memories of pain over time (Noel et al., 2010) which may predict distress at future needle procedures (Chen et al., 2000).
-Thus, individuals can become highly fearful of the pain from the procedure which may result in an escalating relationship between pain and fear over time.
+Thus, individuals can become highly fearful of the pain from the procedure, which may result in an escalating relationship between pain and fear over time.
 In addition to fear of pain, individuals may also be apprehensive regarding other factors related to needle procedures such as sitting in the waiting room, seeing blood, seeing the point of the needle, seeing the needle inserted, being “poked” multiple times with a needle, and being restrained (Dalley et al., 2014).